 Families attended voluntarily following referral by statutory services or self-referral.
 Each programme ran for between 14-21 weeks as weekly 2 hour sessions where families were worked with as a unit, in young people and parent groups or on a one to one as needs dictated.
 Parental rationales for joining the groups included ‘I just want my child back’, ‘this has to stop now, I need help’.

-Since early 2020, the programme has been developed into remote delivery, using phone and video conferencing with individual families.
+In early 2020, in response to the pandemic, the programme was developed into remote delivery, using phone and video conferencing with individual families.
+From July 2022 delivery is now a hybrid model with face to face and remote sessions available to families.

 To find out more contact